Four Best Short Treks in Nepal

 • Difficulty: Moderate

-A fairly new trekking route, Dolakha Kalinchowk Trek encompasses the famous Hindu shrine of Kalinchowk Bhagwati in the eastern hills of the Dolakha district.
+A fairly new trekking route, the Dolakha Kalinchowk Trek encompasses the famous Hindu shrine of Kalinchowk Bhagwati in the eastern hills of the Dolakha district.
 If you do not have time to head north but want to trek through off-beaten, rocky trails, it is the perfect choice for you.
-Albeit from far away, from here, you can have mesmerizing views of Mt.
+Albeit from far away, from here, you can have mesmerising views of Mt.
 Gauri Shankar, Jugal, and even Annapurna in the west and Everest in the east.